energyinpython/PROMISE/docs/usage.rst

 	Ranking:  [5 6 4 2 1 3]

-Usage examples for other preference functions
+Usage examples for other preference functions with matrix, weights, types, p, and q provided above for PROMETHEE II

 Usual